 The views from the plane as we approached Narsarsuaq were spectacular.
 The plane had to manoeuvre at close range to the mountains, and our excitement grew as icebergs came in to view along with glaciers and snow covered peaks.
 The landing was a little alarming as the runway is a few feet from the edge of the Fjord.

 We stepped off the plane and into the cold crisp morning air taking stock of the tiny airport and finding our bearings.
-Blue ice the company we were hiring the equipment from had a staff member at the airport who directed us towards the ‘Blue ice Cafe’ 150 meters down the road.
+Blue ice the Greenland travel agency we were hiring the equipment from had a staff member at the airport who directed us towards the ‘Blue ice Cafe’ 150 meters down the road.
 It was nice to meet Jacky the owner having been corresponding via email for so many weeks before arriving!
 We discussed our plans with him and he instilled confidence that it was a doable route even with the lost time.
 We got the kit together, tried on the dry suits and were able to leave our rucksacks and any kit we didn’t need for the kayaking at their office.
 They then dropped us off down at the harbour in their pick up and introduced us to our kayaks!

 At first glance we couldn’t believe that we would fit everything we had in the kayaks but they were surprisingly spacious and the dry bags were perfect!
 We had a tent, our food supplies, warm layers, shoes, sleeping bags and lots of camera equipment and still had room in both kayaks once everything was in!
 This was a big relief.